imaranjan/Target_/README.md

 # Problem Statement
- As a data analyst/scientist at Target, your task is to analyze the dataset to extract valuable insights and provide actionable recommendations.
+ As a data analyst/scientist at Target, we analyze the dataset to extract valuable insights and provide actionable recommendations.

 **Goals**
 1. **Exploratory Data Analysis (EDA):**